Help Scout vs. Intercom: A Deep-Dive Comparison

 Collaboration

 Users in each tool can leave private notes within conversations or @mention colleagues when their assistance is required.
 However, some of Intercom’s features, like teams, are restricted to higher-tiered plans.
-Help Scout offers teams functionality on our Plus plan, and we also offer additional collaborative features like collision detection and the light user role.
+Help Scout offers teams functionality on our Plus plan, and we also offer additional collaborative features like collision detection and the unlimited users across all plans.

 Collision detection